manjit-baishya-development/manjit-baishya-development/README.md

 <!-- About Me -->
 <h1>About Me 👨‍🎓</h1>
-<h4>Driven former Electronics and Communication Engineering student transitioning into Data Science, passionate about
+<h4>Driven former Electronics and Communication Engineering student transitioning into Data Science, passionate about leveraging
-<br>leveraging analytical skills and technical background to extract insights from data and solve real-world problems.
-Currently enhancing my skills through personal projects in data science, while also self-learning Web and Windows App Development to create interfaces for these projects.
-Additionally, I am working on embedded systems with the aim of developing UIs for these systems as well.</h4>
+<br>analytical skills and technical background to extract insights from data and solve real-world problems.
+Currently enhancing
+<br>my skills through personal projects in data science, while also self-learning Web and Windows App Development to create
+<br>interfaces for these projects.
+Additionally, I am working on embedded systems with the aim of developing UIs for these
+<br>systems as well.</h4>

 <!-- Social Profiles -->
 <div>